By Megan Salzano

 For some suppliers and retailers alike, the new kid on the block—SPC—is everything its WPC sister subsegment is and more.
 “SPC fills a lot of gaps in comparison to its predecessor,” said Ed Sanchez, vice president of product management, resilient, Mohawk Industries.
 “The most notable is around residual indentation.
 If you think about consumers’ lifestyles and how those have changed recently because of COVID-19, more people are spending more time at home.
 Their floors are getting a lot more use, so they have to be more resilient, and an SPC helps deliver on that.”

-Carol Kentis, vice president of operations, Republic Flooring, agreed, noting the importance of SPC’s waterproof story as part that durability.
+Carol Kentis, vice president of operations, Republic Flooring, agreed, noting the importance of SPC’s waterproof vinyl flooring credentials as part that durability.
 “SPC is truly waterproof, which is what allows it to be in the laundry room, bathroom, kitchen, etc. SPC is leading the market because of that durability.”

 While SPC is driving some of the residential market, suppliers also noted its move into commercial spaces as well.
 “SPC began as primarily a residential option, to be used in any room of the home,” explained Jeremy Kleinberg, senior product manager, Armstrong Flooring.
 “This made it very popular with builder and multi-family segments.
 While it’s still quite popular and useful in those applications, SPC is making inroads to commercial applications thanks to its superior indent resistance and the acoustic benefits.”